 Do you feel yourself lacking in either patience or wisdom?
 I urge you to pray for them as you color this week’s design.
 Doing both at once should melt stress away before your eyes!

 Incidentally, today’s design is from the second volume in my “Color the Word” series.
-These richly-detailed, Scripture-based coloring books can be enjoyed by all ages.
-They are available through Amazon and Barnes & Noble, but for a limited time, you can buy directly from Prescott Publishing for a 30% discount.
-(Follow this link for details.)
+If you prefer a bound collection to loose-leaf pages, we’ve got you covered.
+Best of all, these richly-detailed, Scripture-based coloring books can be enjoyed by all ages.

 For those who enjoy journaling as well as coloring, my devotional journals offer the best of both worlds.
-Watch next week for the newest addition to this series — a special volume just for mothers!
+With twelve volumes in this series, you’ll find something for every interest!

 Ideas for using these free printable coloring pages: